Opinion | As Democrats score a big BBB win, Republicans unleash the dumbest attack ever

 While Republicans will launch all kinds of absurd attacks, this one is of particular interest: It captures something essential about the true ideological differences between the two parties and about the peculiar coalitional problems Democrats now face.

 Republicans are seizing on the provision that lifts the cap on state and local tax deductions (SALT) to insist Democrats are delivering the rich a huge tax cut.
-The proposal would lift the cap on deductions from $10,000 to $80,000 through 2031 before the cap expires entirely.
+The proposal would lift the cap on deductions from $10,000 to $80,000 through 2030.

 Top Republicans are declaring this shows Democrats are “out of touch,” are selling out “working families,” are “shoveling money to the rich” and are rewarding “liberal elites,” particularly in wealthy coastal enclaves.